Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 Psionic tattoos can vary in size, but a creature can wear only a total of twenty tattoos at one time---attempting to add one more than this maximum causes all previously scribed tattoos to simultaneously activate.
 A psionic tattoo fades away after use.

+### Physical Description
-**Physical Description:** A typical psionic tattoo is a colorful pattern of tiny, interlacing lines within a larger design.
+A typical psionic tattoo is a colorful pattern of tiny, interlacing lines within a larger design.
 This design can be as simple as a circle or a star, or as complex as an artist wishes to make it.
 Once it is scribed, a tattoo's design does not change.
 A psionic tattoo usually covers an area of skin no more than 5 inches in diameter (larger ones could be designed, but would have no added effect).

+### Scribing and Transferring Tattoos
-**Scribing and Transferring Tattoos:** The manifester level of a psionic tattoo is the minimum level required to manifest the scribed power.
+The manifester level of a psionic tattoo is the minimum level required to manifest the scribed power.
 A psionic tattoo can contain only powers of 3rd level or lower.

 A psionic tattoo inscribed on a wearer is potentially more mobile than a mundane tattoo.
 As a standard action, the wearer can will the tattoo to move to a different part of his body or onto the skin of any willing (or unconscious) living creature he touches.
 If the wearer of a psionic tattoo is rendered unconscious or is slain, another sentient creature can touch the tattoo while willing it to leave the previous wearer and apply itself to the new creature as a standard action.
 Psionic tattoos cannot overlay one another.

+### Identifying Psionic Tattoos
-**Identifying Psionic Tattoos:** In addition to the standard methods of identification, the wearer of a tattoo can concentrate on it and attempt to gain some sense of how it would feel if activated.
+In addition to the standard methods of identification, the wearer of a tattoo can concentrate on it and attempt to gain some sense of how it would feel if activated.
 A successful DC 13 Intelligence check provides a hint to the tattoo's effect.

+### Activation
-**Activation:** A psionic tattoo produces its effect when touched by its wearer and willed to do so.
+A psionic tattoo produces its effect when touched by its wearer and willed to do so.
 This activity, called "tapping" the tattoo, is a standard action that provokes attacks of opportunity.
 A psionic tattoo fades away after use.

 The following rules govern the use of psionic tattoos.